nvaccess/addon-datastore/docs/submitters/submissionGuide.md

 ## After submitting your add-on version file
 1. Automated checks are ran to validate the submission.
 Refer to [addon-datastore-validation](https://github.com/nvaccess/addon-datastore-validation) for more information on automated checks.
-1. If the checks pass, the PR should be merged automatically.
 1. If the checks fail, a comment should be added to the pull request outlining the failure.
 To address the issues, resubmit the issue form or manual pull request.
 You may need to also update your add-on manifest.
-Descriptions for the fields of JSON schema can be found in [jsonMetadata.md](./jsonMetadata.md).
+Descriptions for the fields of the JSON schema can be found in [jsonMetadata.md](./jsonMetadata.md).
-1. When the PR is merged the add-on becomes available in the store.
+1. If the checks pass, the PR should be merged automatically.
+The add-on should soon become available in the store.

+## Registering an add-on in the translation system
+Optional.
+Some authors may wish to include their add-on in the translations system.
+To do this, follow the steps to register the add-on in [mrconfig](https://github.com/nvaccess/mrconfig/blob/master/readme.md#steps-for-addon-authors).